Russian Doll (TV series)

-Russian Doll is an American science fiction comedy-drama television series, created by Natasha Lyonne, Leslye Headland, and Amy Poehler, that premiered on Netflix on February 1, 2019.
+Russian Doll is an American comedy-drama television series, created by Natasha Lyonne, Leslye Headland, and Amy Poehler, that premiered on Netflix on February 1, 2019.
 The series follows Nadia Vulvokov (Lyonne), a game developer who repeatedly dies and relives the same night in an ongoing time loop and tries to solve it, leading to her finding Alan Zaveri (Charlie Barnett) in the same situation.
 It also stars Greta Lee, Yul Vazquez, Elizabeth Ashley, and Chloë Sevigny.

 Its first season received fourteen Primetime Emmy Award nominations, including Outstanding Comedy Series and Outstanding Lead Actress in a Comedy Series for Lyonne.
 In June 2019, the series was renewed for a second season, which premiered on April 20, 2022.

 Premise

 Russian Doll follows a woman named Nadia who is caught in a time loop at her 36th birthday party one night in New York City.
 She dies repeatedly, always restarting at the same moment at the party, as she tries to figure out what is happening to her.
 She meets a man who is experiencing the same thing in a different event.

 In season 2, Nadia is 10 days away from celebrating her 40th birthday when the 6 train sends her back in time to 1982.
 She soon discovers she is trapped inside the body of her mother, Nora, who is pregnant with her.
 Nadia decides to pursue the gold Krugerrands her mother lost that same year, in order to change the course of her family's history.